jkehinde/breastCancerClassification/README.md

 # Breast Cancer Classification

-Predicting if the cancer diagnosis is benign or malignant based on several observations/features 30 features are used, examples:
+-Predicting if the cancer diagnosis is benign or malignant based on several observations/features -30 features are used, examples:

         - radius (mean of distances from center to points on the perimeter)
         - texture (standard deviation of gray-scale values)